-Subscription-based revenue primarily consists of revenue derived from our SaaS arrangements.
-As part of our subscription-based services, we also provide electronic document filing solutions ("e-filing") that simplify the filing and management of court related documents for courts and law offices.
+Subscriptions revenue consists of revenue derived from our SaaS arrangements and transaction-based fees primarily related to digital government services and payment processing.
+We also provide electronic document filing solutions ("e-filing") that simplify the filing and management of court related documents for courts and law offices.
 E-filing revenue is derived from transaction fees and fixed fee arrangements.
-Other sources of subscription-based services are derived from transaction-based fees primarily related to digital government services and payment processing.

-Subscription-based revenue increased 124% compared to 2020, primarily due to the inclusion of NIC's revenues from the date of acquisition.
-Excluding the impact of revenue from 2021 acquisitions of \$351.7 million, subscriptions revenue increased 23.4%.
-New SaaS clients as well as existing clients who converted to our SaaS model provided the majority of the subscription revenue increase.
-In 2021, we added 533 new SaaS clients and 239 existing clients elected to convert to our SaaS model.
-Also, transaction-based fees contributed \$19.1 million to the increase in subscription revenue due to the increased volumes of online payments and slightly increased e-filing services volumes in 2021.
+Subscriptions revenue grew 29% compared to 2021, primarily due to the inclusion of transaction-based revenues from NIC including Rapid and US eDirect from the respective dates of acquisition.
+Excluding the incremental impact of recent acquisitions, subscriptions revenue increased 6%.
+New SaaS clients as well as existing clients who converted to our SaaS model provided the majority of the subscriptions revenue increase.
+In 2022, we added 609 new SaaS clients and 336 existing clients elected to convert to our SaaS model.
+Our mix of new software contracts in 2022 was approximately 23% perpetual software license arrangements and approximately 77% subscription-based arrangements compared to total new client mix in 2021 of approximately 33% perpetual software license arrangements and approximately 67% subscription-based arrangements.